tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 ### Description

-Estimate Ethereum transaction fees
+Estimate the fee for an Ethereum transaction

-<h4>10 credits per API call.</h4>
+**10 credits per API call**

- Estimate gasLimit and gasPrice of the Ethereum transaction.
-Gas price is obtained from multiple sources + calculated based on the latest N blocks and the current mempool state.
-The **fast** one is used by default.
+ Get an estimated gas price and the number of gas units needed for an Ethereum transaction.
+The gas price is obtained from multiple sources and calculated based on the latest N blocks and the current mempool state.

+ The <code>fast</code> gas price is used by default.

+ <p style="border:4px solid DeepSkyBlue;">**NOTE:** The estimated gas price is returned in **wei**.
+However, when <a href="https://apidoc.tatum.io/tag/Ethereum#operation/EthBlockchainTransfer" target="_blank">making the transaction itself</a> and providing the custom fee, you have to provide the gas price in **Gwei**.
+Make sure to convert the estimated gas price from wei to Gwei before submitting your transaction.

 ### Example